DylanLawless/switzerlandomics.github.io/partnerships.md

 **We build systems.
 You build with them.**

 Switzerland Omics partners with teams building the next generation of genomic infrastructure.
 We offer direct access to statistical engines, structured datasets, and variant-level inference frameworks, ready to integrate, adapt, or extend.

 ---

 ## What we offer

-We don’t deliver outputs.
+We don't deliver outputs.
 We deliver systems that make outputs accountable.

 - **Probabilistic frameworks** for variant interpretation and evidence quantification
 - **Structured databases** of priors, classification signals, and causal architecture